LinkedInLearning/github-actions-for-ci-cd-4375061/Ch03/03_06_solution_develop_a_container_image_pipeline/README.md

         needs: [integration]

+    _NOTE_: *OPTIONAL* If you would like the final docker image to run on a MacOS system using the M1/M2 chips, add `platforms: linux/amd64,linux/arm64
+` as an option to the `Build and push Docker image` step.
+The entry should look like:

+        - name: Build and push Docker image
+            id: build-and-push
+            uses: docker/build-push-action@ac9327eae2b366085ac7f6a2d02df8aa8ead720a
+            with:
+            context: .
+            push: ${{ github.event_name != 'pull_request' }}
+            tags: ${{ steps.meta.outputs.tags }}
+            labels: ${{ steps.meta.outputs.labels }}
+            cache-from: type=gha
+            cache-to: type=gha,mode=max
+            platforms: linux/amd64,linux/arm64

 1. Commit the workflow and open the *Actions* tab.
 1. Obeserve the workflow.
 The `integration/build` job should run first, followed by the `build` job.